Unfreedom: Censorship

-In India, the film was refused certification by the Examining Committee.
+In India, the film was refused certification by the CBFC Examining Committee.
 A revising committee of the Censor Board proposed cuts to the director, Raj Amit Kumar.
-He refused and appealed against the Censor Board's demand for cuts to the Indian Government's Information and Broadcasting Appellate Tribunal FCAT.
+He refused and appealed against the CBFC's demand for cuts to the Government of India's Film Certification Appellate Tribunal (FCAT).
 In response to his appeal, the authorities completely banned the film regardless of cuts.
 The news of the ban gained widespread coverage in the media.

 In a video released on April 9, 2015 on YouTube, Raj Amit Kumar states that the Censor Board should rate or certify a movie, instead of banning and offering cuts.
-He also said that he would keep sending signed petitions to the Prime Minister and Censor Board, until there is a real change.
+He also said that he would keep sending signed petitions to the Prime Minister of India and Censor Board, until there is a real change.
 The director is seeking support from people who believe in freedom of speech.